 File Format Specification for Altimetry, GMB, Mass Budget

 We now require strict format and parameter value compliance, which we automatically check when you upload the file.
 In previous IMBIE submissions there was quite a wide interpretation of the submitted file formats by participants, often including format or value errors which required a large effort by the IMBIE team to manually check and correct many of the submissions.
-In IMBIE-3(2023) we hope to avoid this by performing stricter initial checks, reduce potential post-processing issues, and focus our efforts on the final mass balance analysis.
+In IMBIE-2024 we hope to avoid this by performing stricter initial checks, reduce potential post-processing issues, and focus our efforts on the final mass balance analysis.

 Contents